John McEnroe: Early life

-McEnroe was born in Wiesbaden, West Germany, to American parents, John Patrick McEnroe Sr. and his wife Kay.
+McEnroe was born in Wiesbaden, West Germany, to American parents, John Patrick McEnroe Sr. and his wife Katherine.
 His father, the son of Irish immigrants, was at the time stationed with the United States Air Force (USAF), once revealing during a press conference in Belgium that his son 'John was made in Belgium but born in Germany.'
 McEnroe's Irish paternal grandfather was from Ballyjamesduff in County Cavan and his grandmother was from County Westmeath.

 When John was about nine months old his father was transferred back to the US, and the family relocated to Stewart Air Force Base in Newburgh, New York.
 After leaving the service, McEnroe's father worked as an advertising agent while attending Fordham Law School at night.
 In 1961 the family moved to New York City, settling in Flushing, Queens.
 Two years later it shifted to the nearby neighborhood of Douglaston.
 John has two younger brothers: Mark (born 1964) and former professional tennis player Patrick (born 1966).

 McEnroe began playing tennis at the Douglaston Club when he was eight.
 At nine, his parents enrolled him in the Eastern Lawn Tennis Association, followed by competing in regional tournaments, then national juniors tournaments.
 By twelve he was ranked seventh in his age group, and joined the Port Washington Tennis Academy on Long Island, New York.
 McEnroe attended Trinity School in Manhattan, graduating in 1977.